rackerlabs/docs-ras-databases/docs/ras-databases-handbook/managed-databases.rst

 Managed databases
 ==================

-This section lists the SQL and non-SQL managed databases and services.
+This section describes the SQL and noSQL managed databases and services.

 Managed SQL databases
 ----------------------

-Rackspace supports MySQL, Microsoft SQL Server, PostgreSQL, and Oracle databases running on cloud or dedicated infrastructure providing a comprehensive plan, build and run process.
+Rackspace supports MySQL, Microsoft SQL Server, PostgreSQL, and Oracle databases running on cloud or dedicated infrastructure by providing a comprehensive plan, build, and run process.
 Running Oracle RAC environments can be a complex task for enterprises.
-Rackspace expert Database management team assists clients on designs with their depth of knowledge on Oracle products and database clustering and associated technologies.
-Whether those solutions are running on Windows or Linux/Unix Operating systems, Rackspace experts can design and support a wide variety of solutions.
-The Database services section below provides a description of the service provided on these technologies.
+With their depth of knowledge on Oracle products, database clustering, and associated technologies, Rackspace experts in the Database Management team assists clients with their designs.
+Whether those solutions are running on Windows or Linux/Unix operating systems, Rackspace experts can design and support a wide variety of solutions.
+The Database services section below describes the services provided for these technologies.

 Managed NoSQL databases
 --------------------------

-Rackspace supports NoSQL database deployments for its clients ensuring the performance, scalability, security and availability meets enterprise level requirements.
-Rackspace experts can assist clients in designing, architecting the complete stack of the solution from the network to the database.
+Rackspace supports NoSQL database deployments for its clients, ensuring the performance, scalability, security, and availability meets enterprise level requirements.
+Rackspace experts can assist clients in designing the complete stack of the solution from the network to the database.
 Rackspace supports a broad array of platforms to design a solution to meet client specific requirements.
-For example, Rackspace partners with DataStax to offer an enterprise grade Apache Cassandra offering and with Couchbase to offer a fully supported, monitored and enterprise grade CouchDB solution.
+For example, Rackspace partners with DataStax to offer an enterprise grade Apache Cassandra offering and with Couchbase to offer a fully supported, monitored, and enterprise-grade CouchDB solution.

-Enterprise grade solutions provide fully supported software with comprehensive vendor support, training, best practice guidance and escalation support for timely problem resolution along with service level agreements (SLAs) providing an enterprise the governance and environment stability they expect.
-Rackspace’s partnerships with leading vendors allows its clients to take advantage of this higher level of expertise and guidance in designing and supporting these leading databases.
+Enterprise-grade solutions provide fully supported software with comprehensive vendor support, training, best practice guidance, and escalation support for timely problem resolution, along with service level agreements (SLAs) that provide the enterprise with the governance and environment stability that clients expect.
+Rackspace’s partnerships with leading vendors enables its clients to take advantage of this higher level of expertise and guidance in designing and supporting these leading databases.

 Database services
 ------------------

-Database Management of all supported database platforms consists of the following services:
+Database management of all supported database platforms consists of the following services:

 .. list-table::